-9600 and 8820 When aligning the drive on these combines, the female drive sleeve on the header is required.
-The grub screw on the male hub should be removed to allow the whole assembly to slide so that the header can be taken off and put on without the drives interfering.
-When fitting to other JD American combines the female sleeve should be removed, and the male hub locked with the grub screw so it does not slide.
+9600 and 8820 when aligning the drive on these combines, the female drive coupling assembly on the header is required to slide.
+The grub screw on the drive hub should be left loose to allow this, so that the header can be attached and detached without the drives interfering.
+When fitting to other JD American combines the female drive coupling should be locked with the grub screw so it does not slide.